-Projecting CEATTLE forward under mean recruitment produces trajectories of female spawning stock biomass that can be used to derive multi-species biological reference points and attendant fishing mortality rates (Holsman et al. 2016).
-Projections under the Ricker spawner-recruit model lead to some overcompensation recruitment dynamics for pollock in the first years of the projection (especially for single-species models; Fig. 15; sensu Botsford, 1986).
-However, a >70 year projection period was sufficient to allow such dynamics to reach a relative equilibrium (Figs. 15,16).
+Projecting the CEATTLE model forward under mean recruitment produces trajectories of female spawning stock biomass that can be used to derive multispecies biological reference points and attendant fishing mortality rates (Holsman et al. 2016).
+Projections under the Ricker spawner-recruit model lead to some over-compensation recruitment dynamics for pollock in the first years of the projection (especially for single-species models; Fig. 24; sensu Botsford, 1986).
+However, a >70 year projection period was sufficient to allow such dynamics to reach a relative equilibrium (Figs. 24,25).

-In general, unfished and harvested female spawning stock biomass $(SSB{0,iy}$ and $SSB{target,iy}$, respectively) were similar for projections of the multi- than the single-species model (Figs. 16,20) due to adjusted age 1 M_1 values for the single species model that match the mean (across years) age 1 M_2 from the multispecies model.
+In general, projected unfished and harvested female spawning stock biomass $(SSB{0,iy})$ and $SSB{target}$ , respectively) were similar for projections of the multi- and single-species models (Figs. 24-27) due to adjusted age 1 $M_1$ values for the single species model that match the mean (across years) age 1 $M_2$ from the multispecies model.
+Relative to 2023 levels, the model projects SSB of pollock will decline in 2024 (projected based on 2023 catch) followed by an decline in SSB in 2025 (projected with $F{i,y}$ set to the climate naive $F{target,i}$ ) for each species i.
+For Pacific cod the model projects a decline (slightly) in SSB in both 2024 and 2025.